 To be able to trek through Everest base camp & Everest High Passes Trek without difficulty, you’ll need a certain level of energy and endurance.
 As most of the trek is above 3500 meters, acute mountain sickness is a distinct possibility.
 While most people may only experience minor discomfort, a small percentage may require special attention.

-Accomodation during Everest Base Camp Trek
+Accommodation during the Everest Base Camp Trek

 Throughout the journey to Everest Base Camp, the trail is adorned with welcoming and hospitable teahouses, offering accommodation for the entirety of the trek.
 The lodgings are affordable and straightforward.
-Each lodge includes a central public space with a colossal stove that provides warmth and ambience.
+Each lodge includes a central public space with a colossal stove that provides warmth and ambiance.

 The accommodation and facilities are clean and functional; however, they are fundamental.
 Most guesthouses provide clean and sanitary shared rooms or separate rooms, depending on your preferences.
 They have all the necessities, such as electricity, telephone, top-up, Wi-Fi, laundry, and so on.
 Some teahouses feature in-room heating, while others have a central stove kept lit in the night.
 Most places offer electrical device charging, albeit it may be an additional expense.